Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

 Reward Design for Quadruped Locomotion

-In Isaac Lab’s locomotion framework, behavior is specified entirely by a reward function — a weighted sum of roughly 15 scalar terms evaluated at every environment step.
-The policy never receives task instructions; it only sees observations and experiences scalar consequences.
-Getting the reward right is the central engineering task.
+In Isaac Lab, the reward function specifies behavior entirely.
+It is a weighted sum of roughly 15 scalar terms evaluated every step.
+The policy never receives explicit instructions; it only sees observations and the scalar consequences of its actions.
+Designing the reward function is the central engineering task.

 Training the Baseline Locomotion Policy

-With this reward structure in place, we ran training from a random initialization.
-The progression is typical of locomotion RL: at initialization the policy produces random joint commands and the robot immediately falls (Figure 2); within a few hundred iterations it finds that hopping is locally rewarding but has not yet discovered an efficient gait (Figure 3); by iteration 6,000 Spot walks cleanly and follows velocity commands in both forward and backward directions (Figure 4).
-The reward curve (Figure 5) shows steady convergence, reaching a mean episode reward near 380.
+With this reward structure in place, I trained the policy from a random initialization.
+The progression is typical of locomotion RL.
+At iteration 0, the policy outputs random joint commands and Spot immediately falls (Figure 2).
+Within a few hundred iterations, the policy discovers that hopping earns local reward, but it has not yet found an efficient gait (Figure 3).
+By iteration 6,000, Spot walks cleanly and follows velocity commands in both directions (Figure 4).
+The reward curve in Figure 5 shows steady convergence to a mean episode reward near 380.

 Nudging Spot Off Its Front Legs